kramarnath/ESP32_Environmental_Monitor/README.md

 ## Future Improvements

-I am planning to do an Edge tinyml anomaly detector using the ESP32
+ I was planning to do an Edge Tinyml anomaly detector Using the ESP32.

-> So this project was basically built for  **data collection** for a TinyML ESP32 project.
+> So this project was initially built as a building block for that to collect the data set of temperature and humidity using Thingspeak.
-> Instead of hardcoded thresholds (`if temp > 35`), a tiny ML model will learn what *normal* looks like
-> and flag anomalies automatically — no cloud inference
+> Instead of hardcoded thresholds (`if temp > 35`), a tiny ML model will learn what *normal* looks like and flag anomalies automatically — no cloud inference

 ---